azer/flat-glob/README.md

 ## flat-glob

-Return glob applied and flattened version of the given array
+Return glob applied, flattened and duplicate filtered version of the given array

 ## Install